dyhes/zulip/templates/zerver/integrations/mercurial.md

-If you’ve set up your repository to be [browsable via the web][1], add a `web_url` configuration option to the `zulip` section of your default `.hg/hgrc` to get changelog and revision links in your Zulip
+If you’ve set up your repository to be [browsable via the web][1], add a `web_url` configuration option to the `zulip` section of your default `.hg/hgrc` to get changelog and revision links in your Aloha
 notifications:

     [zulip]